edenreich/cloudflare-dns-updater/README.md

 # Cloudflare-DNS-Updater

-This service update DNS records on Cloudflare with dynamic public IP-Address.

-It will check for ip changes every 2 sec by default and update the DNS records on cloudflare once the ip address has been changed.
+Most ISP provide a dynamic public IP address, once your ISP changes the public IP address, this service will pickup on this changes and update your DNS records on cloudflare, to maintain the IP address statically (P.S this is a FREE solution, due note you could still purchase from some ISP a static IP).

 ## Usage